-Dataloggers + Cancel Datalogger Setup Save Getting Started (i) TCP Settings hen LoggerLink is launched, you can add w dataloggers by tapping the "+" button Address 0.0.0.0 he upper right corner of the screen.
-Port 6785 iOS device must be connected to a ork through which you can reach your ogger.
-If you are connecting through an (i) Datalogger Settings be cellular data on your iOS device.
-Type CR1000 > Datalogger Setup Name MyDatalogger nding on how your datalogger is i) PakBus Settings ted to the Internet, you may be able the UDP or PB discovery buttons to your datalogger.
-Address 1 twork supports UDP, simply tap Neighbor 0 discovery button next to the TCP field.
-LoggerLink will return a list of lataloggers that it discovers.
-Tap a Security Code r in the list to have its settings allv filled in to the Datalogger TCP
+Dataloggers + Cancel Datalogger Setup Save Getting Started (i) TCP Settings When LoggerLink is launched, you can add new dataloggers by tapping the "+" button Address 0.0.0.0 n the upper right corner of the screen.
+Port 6785 etwork through which you can reach your (i) Datalogger Settings datalogger.
+If you are connecting through an ad hoc network, it may be necessary to disable cellular data on your iOS device.
+Type CR1000 > Datalogger Setup Name MyDatalogger epending on how your datalogger is i PakBus Settings connected to the Internet, you aduatogger is connected to the Internet, you may be able to use the UDP or PB discovery buttons to set up your datalogger.
+If your network supports UDP, simply tap the UDP discovery button next to the TCP Address field.
+LoggerLink will return a list of PakBus dataloggers that it discovers.
+Tan a Address 1 Neighbor 0 Security Code alogger in the list to have its settings TCP